PhoenixAceVFX/GhanaFuneralBot/README.md

 - If you leave voice chat, can return errors.

 # Changelogs
+**May 1st 2020**
+* Added !g ban <user mention> <reason> (popular request)
+  * Be sure to give Benjamin Aidoo Ban permissions
+  * Once executing the command, it will play the sound as normal, but after the music ends, the bot will ban the member and DM the member they have been banned
+* Made command and arg definition that I just copied from discordjs.guide
+* Changed invite permissions to include Ban Members **April 29th 2020**
-- Changed duration from 20500 to 19500 for clients 1 - 6
+* Changed duration from 20500 to 19500 for clients 1 - 6
-- Better Logging
+* Better Logging
-- Fixed packages.json whoops
+* Fixed packages.json whoops
-- Added nodemon and console-stamp
+* Added nodemon and console-stamp
-- Added !g help
+* Added !g help

 Feel free to report any bugs to me at shaftAndi#1825 or [join my server and ask away in #bot-support](http://discord.gg/ZukG6P4)